Safety is a top priority for everyone. There’s a risk of injury and crime no matter where you turn.

 Why?
 Because she’s amazing with our family, but she’ll lay down her life for us in a heartbeat.
-I’ve only had one instance where a neighbor’s dog came in our yard inside our dog’s radial fenced area, but the biggest mistake was that the dog came near my kids.
+I’ve only had one instance where a neighbor’s dog came into our yard inside our dog’s radial fenced area.
+However, the biggest mistake was that the dog came near my kids.

 Our dog removed the neighbor’s dog from her area and away from the kids in a matter of seconds, and the dog hasn’t shown up again.

-As for people, if you’re unfamiliar, her hair stands up, she barks, and she won’t calm down until we command her too.
+As for people, if you’re unfamiliar, her hair stands up, she barks, and she won’t calm down until we command her to.

 Having a guard dog is a big responsibility.
 They’re working dogs, and they know what their job is.
 They should be well trained, well-contained, and you should have plenty of signage to warn anyone on your property of this dog.